felipecrs/semantic-release-vsce/README.md

 }
 ```

 If `packageVsix` is set, will also generate a .vsix file at the set file path after publishing.
+If is a string, it will be used as value for `--out` of `vsce package`.
 It is recommended to upload this to your GitHub release page so your users can easily rollback to an earlier version if a version ever introduces a bad bug.

 If `yarn` is set to `true`, will use `--yarn`option for `vsce package` and `vsce publish`.